 However, be aware that guinea pigs also need someone to love them and take care of them!

-And, regardless of how long a pet lives, it is never easy to say goodbye.
+Regardless of how long a pet lives, it’s never easy to say goodbye.

 Chinchilla vs. Guinea Pig Size